 Ramsay holds contracts with various lessors for up to twenty one years.
-As at acquisition these contracts were not at market rates and as such were considered unfavourable.
-These unfavourable contracts were not recognised as a liability in the books of the acquiree but have been assigned a fair value and recognised as a liability on acquisition.
+These contracts are not considered to be at market rates and as such are considered unfavourable.
 The leases are due to expire in 2037.

 Legal and compliance provision